 Paper, plastics, glass, and electrical appliances can be processed into new products while using fewer natural resources and less energy.

 Many trees should be planted to balance the ecosystem and to control the effects of greenhouse.
 Noise pollution can be reduced with better design and proper vehicle maintenance.
 Industrial noise can be reduced with sound testing equipment such as generators, etc. To control soil pollution, the use of plastic bags should be stopped.
 Sewage should be treated properly before use as a fertilizer and as a waste disposal site.
 A few steps can be taken to control water pollution.
-Some of them are water demand that can be reduced by changing the strategies involved.
+Some of them are water demands that can be reduced by changing the strategies involved.
 Water should also be used medically.
-The amount of waste water should be reduced.
+The amount of wastewater should be reduced.

 Conclusion

 Saving our planet from these natural issues is everyone's responsibility.
-If steps are not taken to protect our next generation we will have to face serious consequences.
+If steps are not taken to protect the next generation we will have to face serious consequences.
 The government is also taking steps to raise public awareness.
 Everyone should participate in helping to reduce and control pollution.

 Major environmental problems are environmental degradation, climate change, global warming and the effects of greenhouse gases.